KDE/krita/plugins/platforms/wayland/waylandcolormanagement/WAYLAND_HACKING.md

 ## Ready and non-ready states

-The Wayland protocol is asyncronous.
-It means thet when we request some information from the compositor we do not get the reply immediately.
+The Wayland protocol is asynchronous.
+It means that when we request some information from the compositor we do not get the reply immediately.
 Instead we should wait untit the compositor sends us an event with the reply.